 I’m interested in hosting SCSEP workers.
 What do I do now?

-If you’re interested in becoming a SCSEP training site, please contact your local NCOA SCSEP office.
+If you’re interested in becoming a SCSEP training site, please contact us to find your local NCOA SCSEP office.